Affordable Swimming Pool Financing in Florida

 Gunite swimming pools can be great options, particularly for pools that will get plenty of use.
 Essentially made from concrete, gunite pools can be customized in a variety of ways.
 There’s really no limit, when it comes to the size, depth, and shape of your swimming pool.
 Special features such as beach entries, finishes, and even tanning ledges can easily be incorporated into your swimming pool design.

 One issue with gunite pools is that initial installation often takes longer than other swimming pool options.
-In addition, the porous material requires more chemicals and intensive filtration for the proper pH levels to be maintained and for algae to be kept to a minimum.
-Some additional maintenance may also be required, and the price point is often higher than other in-ground pool options.
+In addition, the porous material requires more chemicals and intensive filtration for the proper pH levels to be maintained and algae to be kept to a minimum.
+Some additional maintenance may also be required, and the price point is higher than other in-ground pool options.

 #2 Fiberglass Liner Swimming Pools